 For notational simplicity, throughout this section, we take M_2 = NN.
 Our results easily generalize to arbitrary M_2 .
-As in [12], we find it instructive to analyze ISP 1's optimal strategy in the scaling regime of growing CP revenue rates.
+As in [19], we find it instructive to analyze ISP 1's optimal strategy in the scaling regime of growing CP revenue rates.
 After all, it is when CP revenue rates are large that ISPs have the incentive to offer zero-rating opportunities, so as to extract some of the CP-side surplus.
-Specifically, we consider $(a_1, a_2) = (a, \rho a)$, where a > 0 is a scaling parameter and $\rho \in (0,1)$ is fixed.
-While the parameter a captures the overall monetization ability of the CPs, the parameter ρ captures the asymmetry in monetization ability across CPs.
+Specifically, we consider $(a_1, a_2) = (a, \rho a)$, where a > 0 is a scaling parameter and $\rho \in (0, 1)$ is fixed.
 When ρ is small, this corresponds to the scenario where CP 1 has a considerably greater ability to monetize its content than CP 2, although their services are comparable from a user standpoint.
-As we shall see in this section and the next, the outcomes corresponding to this case differ considerably from the outcomes when $\rho \approx 1$, i.e., when the CPs are comparable in their ability to monetize their content.
-The proofs of the results stated in this section can be found in the appendix.
+As we shall see in this section and the next, the outcomes corresponding to this case differ considerably from the outcomes when $\rho \approx 1$, i.e., the CPs are comparable in their ability to monetize their content.
+The proofs of the results claimed in this section can be found in the appendix.